 George B. Pegram Award

-The George B. Pegram Award, first awarded in 1971, was created by the Southeastern Section of the American Physical Society to honor “Excellence in Physics Education in the Southeast.”
-The Award is named for George Braxton Pegram, a native of Durham, NC and a graduate of Duke University who was for many years Chairman of the Department of Physics and Dean of the Graduate School at Columbia University.
-While he was Treasurer of the American Physical Society, Dr. Pegram played an important role in the formation of the Southeastern Section of the American Physical Society.
+The George B. Pegram Award, first awarded in 1971, was founded by the Southeastern Section of the American Physical Society to honor “Excellence in Physics Education in the Southeast.”
+The award is named for George Braxton Pegram, a native of Durham, NC, and a graduate of Duke University who was for many years Chairman of the Department of Physics and Dean of the Graduate School at Columbia University.
+While he was Treasurer of the American Physical Society, Dr. Pegram played an essential role in forming the Southeastern Section of the American Physical Society.

-- By producing a number of majors who have continued in a career in physics
+- By producing several majors who have continued in a career in physics,

 - By authoring an undergraduate physics textbook which has received national recognition for its excellent quality,

-- By having an outstanding record of service in teaching as determined by the physics faculties at his own and other institutions, or
+- By having an outstanding record of service in teaching as determined by the physics faculties at their own and other institutions or

 - By having an outstanding record of service to physics education in the Southeast.